 - Ending the “Benefits Cliff”

-Led by esteemed panelists, you can engage five sessions targeting these challenges, with actionable insights to help you work for systemic change.
-There will also be a bonus session devoted to faith-based advocacy for those who want to pursue social justice, using the power of individuals and congregations to effect real change in our communities.
+Led by esteemed panelists, participants engaged in five sessions targeting these challenges, with actionable insights to help them work for systemic change.
+A bonus session devoted to faith-based advocacy for those wanting to pursue social justice and use the power of individuals and congregations to effect real change in our communities also took place.

 To Address Poverty is to Name Race